resplendentHSHI/Fireball-Tournament/README.md

    ```
    python app.py
    ```
-2. Open a web browser and navigate to `http://localhost:5000`
+2. Open a web browser and navigate to `http://localhost:5000` or other specified location

 ## Creating an Agent